Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cornflour.md

 **Explore the remarkable properties of cornflour mixed with water.** - Slimey, gooey and messy: cornflour is one of our favourite experiments!
 Come and stick your hands in, and figure out if it behaves like a liquid or a solid...

-Last initially checked on 2024-01-01 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-01-11 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-12-17 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on YYYY-MM-DD by NAME (EMAIL)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->